Clubs and Leagues: Roller Hockey

 Generally working west to east...

-Long Island City: Outdoor rink at Dutch Kills Playground, 27th St. and 37th Ave.: The last time I was in the area (admittedly a long time ago), this rink looked especially nice.
+Long Island City: Outdoor rink at Dutch Kills Playground, 27th St. and 37th Ave.: The last time we were in the area (admittedly a long time ago), this rink looked especially nice.

 Fresh Pond/Glendale: The 104 Precinct Youth Council organizes the 104th Precinct Roller Hockey League.
 They normally use the rink in Mafera Park, 65th Place and 68th Ave., which was renovated in summer/autumn of 2007.
 As of December 2007, a new mens' league was expected to begin play soon.